 Searching the Internet

-Once the place, time and people are decided, search multiple resources to get the best rental selection.
-Together with Homeaway, VRBO and Tripadvisor, we recommend searching Google for "Hilton Head local vacation rentals" for local property management companies.
-Local vacation rental management companies take pride in a top-quality vacation experience.
+.
+Together with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Hilton Head local vacation homes" for local property management companies.
+Local property management companies take pride in a first-class rental experience.

-Although not true for all rental homes, many owners and property managers will negotiate rates.
-If the rate isn't negotiable, the number of nights might be.
-Off-peak weeks will likely be negotiable more often than peak-season..
+Although not true for all properties, many rental owners and property managers will negotiate rates.
+If the price isn't negotiable, the number of nights may be.
+Negotiating rates is most effective through the off-peak season when many vacation rentals sit vacant.

 Find out which of the following is included in your quoted rate: